Ø USING AN AGENT TO SELL U.S. PRODUCTS AND SERVICES

 Return to Top

-If an American company wishes to carry on operations in Singapore, it should register a branch office or incorporate a local company with the Accounting & Corporate Regulatory Authority (ACRA) – http://www.acra.gov.sg.
-ACRA publishes an excellent guide that takes the first time registrant through the process of establishing a branch office or incorporating in Singapore.
+If an American company wishes to carry on operations in Singapore, it should register a branch office or incorporate a local company with the Accounting and Corporate Regulatory Authority (ACRA) – http://www.acra.gov.sg ACRA publishes an excellent guide that takes the first time registrant through the process of establishing a branch office or incorporating in Singapore.

 ROs can only carry out market research, conduct feasibility studies or work as a liaison on behalf of the parent company.
-RO may not conduct business directly or on behalf of the parent company.
-ROs cannot ship, transship or store goods in Singapore.
+ROs may not conduct business directly or on behalf of the parent company.
+ROs cannot ship, transship, or store goods in Singapore.
 American firms can either work through an agent or distributor to do so or establish their own commercial presence.

 Establishing a Singapore Business

-American firms can also register a sole-proprietorship, partnership, limited liability partnership or incorporate a company in Singapore.
+American firms can also register a sole- proprietorship, partnership, limited liability partnership, or incorporate a company in Singapore.
 For a sole proprietorship the process takes about one day, while more complex business entities can take up to six weeks and require lawyers and accountants to assist with incorporation documents.
-A point to bear in mind is that registration/incorporation of a company does not automatically mean that expatriate staff can be assigned to Singapore.
-Foreign staff must obtain employment passes from the Singapore Ministry of Manpower, although this is generally quite routine.
+A point to bear in mind is that registration/ incorporation of a company does not automatically mean that expatriate staff can be assigned to Singapore.
+Foreign staff must obtain employment passes from the Singapore Ministry of Manpower.

-With its strategic location and well-developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter the markets of Asia.
+With its strategic location and well- developed infrastructure, Singapore serves as the regional showcase and distribution center for U.S. franchisors wishing to enter Asia markets.
 There have been instances where visitors from the region saw a franchise concept in Singapore and were interested in bringing it back to their own countries.
-In 2015, Singapore attracted over 15 million visitors from around the world.
+In 2016, Singapore attracted over 16.4 million visitors from around the world.
 The country’s multi-ethnic society also makes it an ideal location for foreign franchisors to test their concepts and use the reaction to gauge the acceptance of their franchise in Asia.
 There are also opportunities for U.S. franchisors to work with Singapore companies to access markets in nearby countries.
 Singapore investors may buy franchise licenses for additional markets in the Southeast Asian region and not for Singapore alone.